flosskosova/foss4g-2023/content/tutorials/speaker.md

  * Check **when** your talk is going to take place.
      - Make sure timezones are clear.
      - Make sure you will be available for the talk.
+If not, you have to provide a pre-recorded video of your talk.
-     - You should connect at least 20 minutes before your talk.
+     - You should connect at least 10 minutes before your talk.
  * Make sure you have the following ready:
      - Stable network connection (minimum 5Mbps).
 Better by wire.
      - Microphone